Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This sets variable C to the count of meters currently open.
 It can be used instead of the above exit code when a task macro updates a selectable number of meters; the user may close unwanted meters, but when the last one is closed (C=0) the task can uninstall itself.
 Note that the same result is returned regardless of which meter (0-3 or V) is used in the command, and regardless of whether that meter is open or closed at the time.

 To copy the meter text to the Windows Clipboard, left-click anywhere in the central region of the meter display.
-This captures a copy of the current value and pops up a message box allowing you to save it to the Clipboard.
+This captures a copy of the current text or value and pops up a message box allowing you to save it to the Clipboard.
 CTRL+left-click saves it directly, without the message prompt.
+SHIFT+left-click includes the meter title above the meter text.
+CTRL+SHIFT+left-click includes the title and omits the prompt.

 In the Macro Examples and Mini-Apps included with Daqarta you may notice a statement like Mtr0="<H4904" before a meter display command.
 (See, for example, the Lissajous macro listing.)
 This allows a right-click anywhere in the meter box to open the specific Help page for that example.
 (Otherwise, it opens the Custom Meters topic.)